 1. You can choose your specialty

-Speech pathologists work with people who have all kinds of communication disorders.
+Speech pathologists work with people who have a wide range of communication disorders.
 Some of the issues SLPs help individuals with include:

-Job responsibilities of SLPs may include evaluation, creation of treatment plans, counseling and training, data collection, supervision of others, research, and providing alternative communication systems for people who are nonverbal.
+Job responsibilities of SLPs may include evaluation, development of treatment plans, counseling and training, data collection, supervision of others, research, and provision of alternative communication systems for people who are nonverbal.

 2. You can work with different kinds of people

 Speech pathologists work with individuals of all ages, according to the American Speech-Language-Hearing Association (ASHA).
 When you make a career transition to speech pathology, you can also work in a variety of settings.
-In its 2019 SLP Health Care Survey (PDF, 1.4 MB), ASHA surveyed SLPs who worked in hospital, home health, outpatient, pediatric hospital, rehab hospital and skilled nursing settings.
-In pediatrics, speech-language pathologists work with children who have problems with articulating vowel or consonant sounds or combinations, stuttering, voice, motor skills, receptive/expressive language, swallowing or cleft palate.
-The same areas apply to working with adults, plus rehabilitation after traumatic brain injuries or strokes.
-Your clients may be in schools or hospitals, at home, online or in long-term nursing care.
+According to the ASHA 2023 Health Care Survey and 2024 Schools Survey, SLPs continue to maintain a strong presence in hospitals, home health, and skilled nursing facilities, with a significant increase in private practice and multi-setting clinical work.
+In pediatrics, speech-language pathologists work with children who have challenges with speech sound disorders, fluency (stuttering), voice, receptive/expressive language, and swallowing.

 3. You can play to your strengths

-If you love working with children and find it easy to communicate with the adults in their lives—parents, teachers, administrators and medical caregivers—then pediatrics may be your perfect fit.
+If you love working with children and find it easy to communicate with the adults in their lives—parents, teachers, administrators, and medical caregivers—then pediatrics may be your perfect fit.
 If patience or determination are your strengths, you might choose to work with stroke victims or those with traumatic brain injuries.
-If you have excellent writing or speaking skills, those will be prized in research and documentation of your patients’ progress.
+If you have excellent writing or speaking skills, they will be valued in documenting your patients’ progress.
 If you’re entrepreneurial, becoming a private practice speech therapist may be the niche for your second career.

 4. There’s a good job outlook